atoffano/Musly/README.md

 </div>

-## 💖 Support the Project / Donazioni
+## 💖 Support the Project

-If you find Musly useful and want to support its development, feel free to buy me a digital coffee!
+If you find Musly useful and want to support its development

 | Network | Address |
 | :--- | :--- |